peermetrics/sdk-js/README.md

 ## Browser support

-Right now, the SDK has been tested and is compatible with the latest version of Chromium based browsers (Chrome, Edge, Brave, etc), Firefox and Safari.
+Right now, the SDK is compatible with the latest version of Chromium based browsers (Chrome, Edge, Brave, etc), Firefox and Safari.